-- One Day In Ypsilanti: Where To Eat, Drink & Shop
+- One Day In Ypsilanti, Michigan: Where To Eat, Drink & Shop

-Save this foodie guide to Bloomington, Indiana to Pinterest!
+Save this post to your Indiana travel board on Pinterest!

 I always love hearing from readers, and I’d like to know your thoughts about visiting Bloomington.
 If you’ve been, please tell me about your favorite restaurants and activities there.
 If you haven’t been to Bloomington yet, leave a comment answering the question below!